aces/Loris/modules/data_release/README.md

 ## Scope

 The module is used to manage, upload and download data releases of the study.
-- Different data releases can be differentiated using the version tag
+- Different data releases can be differentiated using the version tag.
-- Data coordinators can upload data releases of the study via the front-end web interface
+- Data coordinators can upload data releases of the study via the front-end web interface.
-- For each data release, data coordinators can manage permissions of any specific user
+- For each data release, data coordinators can manage permissions of any specific user.
-- Upload date will automatically be added during file upload
+- Upload date will automatically be added during file upload.

 ## Permissions